WeCreativez WhatsApp Support

 Micro-needling Radiofrequency

-Micro-needling radio frequency devices improve rolling scars and other acne scarring by stimulating effective collagen production at areas that previously develop acne scars.
+Micro-needling radio frequency devices improve rolling scars and other acne scarring by stimulating effective collagen production in areas that previously developed acne scars.

-The radio frequency energy that is emitted from the tips of the micro-needles stimulate your skin’s production of collagen to improve rolling scars.
+The radio frequency energy that is emitted from the tips of the micro-needles stimulates your skin’s production of collagen to improve rolling scars.

 In addition, micro-needling, by itself, is a form of collagen induction therapy.